makerdao/community/governance/votes/Executive vote - May 30, 2024.md

 If this executive proposal passes, the following actions will occur within the Maker Protocol:

 - The Smart Burn Engine (SBE) Surplus Buffer Upper Limit will be updated.
-- A RWAF DAO Resolution will be approved.
+- A RWA Foundation (RWAF) DAO Resolution will be approved.
 - A RWA004-A DAO Resolution will be approved.
 - A proxy spell for Spark Protocol will be triggered.